Four days down, ninety-six days to go. (And only twenty-six more days to go for Margot who is doing the kids’ 30 day wool dress challenge.)

 With this challenge, I find that I’m a lot more careful about eating, drinking, and not staining my outfit.

 Since Covid, I’ve worked from home.
-Usually when I get a smudge of jam or drop of coffee, I peel of the shirt and it’s laundry-bound.
+Usually, when I get a smudge of jam or drop of coffee, I peel off the shirt and it’s laundry-bound.
 I have dozens more tees at home.
 Easy come, easy go.

 This challenge is starting to grow on me.

 Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.